 The impacts associated with these changes in runoff patterns are substantial and widespread, and the conference will address impacts associated with fisheries, power generation, domestic and industrial water supply, irrigated agriculture, recreation (e.g., skiing, boating, and fishing), and flood control.
 Most importantly, the conference will focus on discussing various strategies to address these impacts.
 As always, we will include speakers with diverse backgrounds and alternative viewpoints and hope to stimulate discussions regarding potential solutions.

-A reception will follow with an opportunity to meet and mingle among water resource professionals of the highest caliber, and the opportunity to enjoy a variety of hors d’oeuvres and select beverages.
+An evening reception will follow the conference with an opportunity to meet and mingle among water resource professionals, and the opportunity to enjoy a variety of hors d’oeuvres and select beverages.

 Please contact one of the conference co-chairs with questions: Scott Kindred (email@example.com) or Steve Nelson (firstname.lastname@example.org).